East Avenue Medical Center

 Contact Dermatitis Clinic

 Patients presenting with acute or chronic inflammatory reactions to substances are examined and treated.
-Patch testing is performed when necessary.
+Patch testing and skin testing are performed when necessary.

 Dermatologic Surgery and Procedures

 This clinic offers a wide range of procedures such as acne surgery, electrodessication, extraction and excision of both benign and malignant lesions.

 For this subspecialty, patients’ slides are studied using the 5-headed microscope.
 Weekly discussions of the different pathologic patterns by the consultants and residents are done.